 Yes.
-The blood test detects pregnancy in the the pregnant dog by measuring levels of a hormone called relaxin.
+The blood test detects pregnancy in the pregnant dog by measuring levels of a hormone called relaxin.
 This hormone is produced by the developing placenta following implantation of the embryo, and can be detected in the blood in most pregnant females as early as 22-27 days post-breeding.
 The level of relaxin remains elevated throughout pregnancy, and declines rapidly following the end of the pregnancy.

 Can the relaxin test tell the difference between pregnancy and pseudopregnancy?

-Pseudopregnancy (pseudo = false) is a trick of nature that causes a female dogs to look and behave as if she is pregnant even though she is not.
+Pseudopregnancy (pseudo = false) is a trick of nature that causes a female dog to look and behave as if she is pregnant even though she is not.
 The signs appear for about two months immediately after a heat period.